keystonejs/keystone/packages/app-admin-ui/README.md

 #### `itemHeaderActions`

 Header components on the Item Details page can be replaced using this hook.
-Ths replaces the components for item Details page for all Lists.
+This replaces the components for item Details page for all Lists.

 > This must return a React component.